About Mushroom Growing Media β Plates, Grain, Bulk Substrate & LC

 Organic sorghum (our top pick), rye, and millet in pre-sterilized bags with self-healing injection ports.
 1-bag to 20-bag cases.

-DIY LCFrequently Asked Questions
+Multiplier ToolFrequently Asked Questions

 The most common questions cultivators ask about growing media and which form to use.